zzzprojects/GraphDiff/README.md

 GraphDiff
 =========

 **I no longer have the time or inclination to maintain this project.
-If you would like to maintain this elsewhere please contact me**
+If you would like to maintain this elsewhere please contact me brentmckendrick gmail**

 DbContext extension methods for Entity Framework Code First, that allow you to save an entire detached Model/Entity, with child Entities and Lists, to the database without writing the code to do it.